uber-archive/coding-challenge-tools/README.md

 Choose **one** of the following technical tracks that best suits your skillset:

 1. **Full-stack**: include both front-end and back-end.
-2. **Back-end track**: include a minimal front-end (e.g. a static view, API docs, etc. - do not spend time on it).
-Write, document and test your API as if it will be used by other services and front-ends.
+2. **Back-end track**: include a minimal front-end (e.g. a static view or API docs).
+Write, document and test your API as if it will be used by other services.
 3. **Front-end track**: include a minimal back-end, or use the data service directly.
 Focus on making the interface as polished as possible.

 ### Back-end

 We believe there is no one-size-fits-all technology.
-Good engineering is about using the right tool for the right job.
-A big part of what we do is learning new tools and technologies.
+Good engineering is about using the right tool for the right job, and constantly learning about them.
 Therefore, feel free to mention in your `README` how much experience you have with the technical stack you choose, we will take note of that when reviewing your challenge.

 Here are some technologies we are more familiar with: